 Guest posting can be a totally legitimate way to earn a link, but unfortunately this practice is sorely abused by a lot of “SEO experts”.
 Creating lame-duck, tried and true content solely to earn a link, isn’t regarded very highly.
 This is especially true if the content is unrelated to the author’s site they’re attempting to get a link to.
-Read this story to see how one unrelated guest post can land you a penalty.

 15. Over-Optimizing (Irrelevant/Unnatural Anchor Text)